amitani/matlab_motion_correct/readme.txt

 To compile mex files, OpenCV with Matlab support is required.
 Also, they anly take int16 inputs.
 If your data is not in this format, convert it or use Matlab version (@BilinearPyramidImageRegistrator).

-Source code for the mex files is shared in another repository called mex_motion_correct.
+Source code for the mex files is shared in another repository (https://github.com/amitani/mex_tools).